Latvia sees good and bad as Russian money haven

 A European Union source said Latvia had improved supervision of its banks after a crisis that lopped 25 percent off its output over 2008-2010, and the country was now attracting funds as a gateway to the EU, and, potentially to the euro zone, which Latvia wants to join in 2014.

-Latvia was part of the Soviet Union for 50 years but broke away with its Baltic neighbors in 1991 to regain independence.
+Latvia was part of the Soviet Union for 50 years but broke away with its Baltic neighbours in 1991 to regain independence.
 It joined the European Union and NATO in 2004.

 Latvia and Russia still have differences, particularly about history and the rights of a large Russian minority, but business links have stayed.
 That includes banks set up to cater to the financial needs of rich Russians and other former Soviet people.